All Products

 Note

-If the lazy init feature is disabled, a long period of time may be required to format a disk.
-For example, a 32 TiB data disk may require 10 to 30 minutes to be completely formatted.
+If the lazy init feature is disabled, an extended period of time may be required to format a disk.
+For example, a 32 TiB data disk may require 10 to 30 minutes to be formatted.
 Disable the lazy init feature based on your business requirements.